AxelBanderet/sigfox-blockchain/readme.md

 ## Architecture

-### Global architecture overview
+The global flow overview is the following:
 ![Image](img/GlobalArchitectureOverview.png)

-1. Writing to Microsoft Azure
+### 1. Writing to Microsoft Azure

 ![Image](img/WriteIntoAzure.png)

 Sigfox devices send some data over Sigfox 0G network.
 Then the Sigfox Cloud pushes it through a callback up to Microsoft Azure IoT Hub.

-2. Prepare the data
+### 2. Prepare the data

 ![Image](img/PrepareForBlockchainIngestion.png)